oleksandrlynda/quarantine-of-joy-game/README.md

 ![Title screenshot](https://github.com/user-attachments/assets/759d695c-c3f8-4088-82f0-63cf7da63673)

-An experimental browser shooter built with an in-browser music editor.
+Quarantine of Joy is an experimental browser shooter built with an in-browser music editor.

 ## Table of Contents